iROCKER Cruiser Ultra Inflatable Paddleboard

 The Cruiser Ultra is a true all-around SUP; meaning it’s stable, decently fast, easy to track, and displays a great level of maneuverability without forcing you to make trade-offs in any of the prior.
 At the same time, its high volume build and rigid construction offer the highest weight support of the Ultra series and make the Cruiser Ultra the most capable to support taller/heavier paddlers, or paddlers loading up with gear and passengers.

-Above all else, it offers the most in portability and compactibility and represents a new standard for travel and adventure in the inflatable SUP industry.
+Above all else, it offers the most in portability and compatibility and represents a new original for travel and adventure in the inflatable SUP industry.

 We hope you’ve enjoyed reading through our review of the iROCKER Cruiser Ultra, and encourage you to hit us with any questions or suggestions in the comments below.